BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail-subject-plus/new and planned/_index.md

 - Increase length of desired placeholders
 - Preview function

+#### Version 2.9.0.3 - 29.07.2025
+Corrections:
+- Runtime errors related to XRechnung have been resolved.

+#### Version 2.9.0.2 - 10.04.2025
+Corrections:
+- Inclusion of previously unsupported report usages.

 #### Version 2.9.0.0 - 01.03.2024
 New Features:
 - Establish compatibility with the new Easy Batch version